 Therefore Jesus also, that He might sanctify the people through His own blood, suffered outside the gate.Hebrews 13:12(NASB)

-But Christ also offered up His body on the Tree as a free-will offering - a burnt offering for His people - so that through Him the Church, which is His body, might be sanctified and made holy - just as Christ is holy.
-Christ loved the Church so much and gave Himself for her so that He might sanctify her, having cleansed her by the washing of water with the word.
+But Christ also offered up His body on the Tree, as a free-will offering - a burnt offering - a voluntary sacrifice for His people, so that through Him the Church, which is His body, might be sanctified and made holy - just as Christ is holy.
+Christ loved the Church so much and gave Himself for her, so that He might sanctify her, having cleansed her by the washing of water with the word.

-Thank You Lord, for dying on the cross to pay the price for my sins and for offering up Your life willingly, so that I can be made holy as God is holy.
+Thank You heavenly Lord, for dying on the cross to pay the price for my sins.
+Thank You heavenly Father, for sending Your Son to be the acceptable Sacrifice for my sin and thank You that Jesus offered up His life willingly so that I can be made holy as God is holy.
 May I pour out my life in all I say and do so that my life may also become a sweet savour to You.
-Take my life and use me as You choose, to Your praise and glory, in Jesus name I pray, AMEN.
+Take my life and use me as You choose, to Your praise and glory, in Jesus' name I pray, AMEN.